-Redemption Period is a 30 day, Registry-imposed hold period for domains that occurs after the Registrar has instructed the Registry that the domain should be "deleted".
+Redemption Period is a 30 day, Registry-imposed hold period for domains that can occur after the normal post expiry grace period has passed.

-Domains will go into REDEMPTION PERIOD state if they have been EXPIRED for at least 40 days, were NOT RENEWED by the owner, and the "delete" process has run.
+Domains can go into REDEMPTION PERIOD state if they have been EXPIRED for at least 40 days and were NOT RENEWED by the domain owner.

-It is a policy started by ICANN and the Registry Operator, Verisign - for more details please see this URL:
+It is a policy started by ICANN and the Registry Operator, Verisign - more details are availalbe at this URL:

 The Redemption process is costly, both in fees and in effort.

-Clients should be discouraged from using the Redemption Period and encouraged to renew domains before they expire or during the following grace period before redemption when a renewal can be done in real time and for no additional cost other than standard renewal charge.
+Clients should be discouraged from using the Redemption Period and encouraged to renew domains before they expire or during the following grace period, when a renewal can be done in real time and for no additional cost other than standard renewal charge.

-However, it is possible to instead wait out the entire grace period and attempt to register the domain again once deleted, this can be a much less expensive option if you wish to try this, but there is no guarantee that you would get the domain again and it would be offline until then.
+This can be a much less expensive option if you wish to try to do that instead, but it is risky, there is absolutely no guarantee that you would get the domain again and it would be offline the entire time.

-(Please note that at this point, the current accredited ICANN Registrar for the domain may re-register the domain themselves immediately after removal - this generally only happens with domains that have a high resale potential though.)
+(Please note that there once a domain name has gone past the normal grace period, the normal Registrant rights no longer apply.
+The current accredited ICANN Registrar for the domain may re-register the domain themselves immediately after removal or pass to a third party for auction - this generally only happens with domains that have a high resale potential though.)